uwumborja/MyFirstSmartContract/README.md

 Deploying the Smart Contract:
 Connect to a Blockchain: Choose a network (e.g Ropsten Testnet) and connect your wallet (e.g., MetaMask).
-Deploy the Contract: Use the deployment feature in your IDE.
+Use the deployment feature in the IDE.
 This will send a transaction to the blockchain to create the contract on the network.
-Get the Contract Address: Once deployed, you'll receive the  contract's address, which can be used to interact with it.
+Once deployed, you'll receive the  contract's address, which can be used to interact with it.

 Connecting Remix to GitHub  is the major challenge I faced But I was able to solve it using Gemini AI and also watching some video tutorials on YouTube